-- 2. Any Infringement of this rule may be penalized by the Officials. - d.
-Black Flag - 1.
-This flag is used to convey instructions to one (1) rider only and is waved at selected flag marshal post together with the rider's number.
+d.
+Black Flag

+- 1. This flag is used to convey instructions to one (1) rider only and is waved at selected flag marshal post together with the rider's number.
 The rider must stop at the pits at the end of the current lap and cannot restart when this flag results from a penalty. - 2.
 This flag can also be presented to a rider for a reason other than a penalty (e.g. to rectify a non-dangerous technical problem such as a transponder issue). - 3.
-Any infringement of this rule may be penalized by the Officials. - e.
+Any infringement of this rule may be penalized by Race Direction. - e.
 Black Flag with orange disk (40 cm) - 1.
 This flag is used to convey instructions to one (1) rider only and is waved at selected flag marshal posts together with the rider's number.
 This flag informs the rider that his motorcycle has mechanical problems likely to endanger himself or others, and that he must immediately leave the track. - 2.
-Any infringement of this rule may be penalized by Officials.
+Any infringement of this rule may be penalized by Race Direction.